Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 NormaltestResult(statistic=array([ 0.96954754]), pvalue=array([ 0.6158365]))
 ```

-The plot on the right shows we addressed heteroscedasticity but there'a a fair amount of correlation amongst the errors, which brings us to our next assumption.
+The plot on the right shows we addressed heteroscedasticity but there'a a fair amount of correlation amongst the errors.
+That brings us to our next assumption.

 ---